What are cookies?

-We use three types of cookies on our websites:
+We use various types of cookies on our websites:

-These enable us to recognise repeat visitors to the site.
+These enable us to recognise repeat visitors to our website.
 By matching an anonymous, randomly generated identifier, we're able to record specific browsing information such as how you arrive at the site, the pages you view, options you select, and the path you take through the site.

 We use Google Analytics (www.google.co.uk/analytics) and SessionCam (www.sessioncam.com) to analyse page use, page interactions (including mouse clicks and movements) and the routes our customers take through our sites.
 These are known as 'web metrics'.
 We don't record any personal or payment information you provide during an on-site purchase or any other process.
 By monitoring this information we’re able to make improvements to our sites.
 Google reserve the rights to the anonymised data they collect.

-Our Tracking cookies are supplied by our business partners such as Silvertap (an affiliate marketing network) and help us to track the source of the site you click through from and log any purchases you make.
-This allows us to track the effectiveness of our marketing campaigns and pay sales commission to partners.
+We also use tracking cookies supplied by our business partners to help us to track the source of the site you click through from and log any purchases you make.
+This allows us to assess the effectiveness of our marketing campaigns and pay sales commission to partners.